yannvillellas/Ben-Or-Consensus-Algorithm/README.md

 ## Setting up the project

-You will first need to install the dependencies of the project by running `yarn install` at the root of the project.
+You will first need to install the dependencies of the project by running `yarn` at the root of the project.

 Note that the only required dependencies are already specified and no other package should be installed to complete this exercise.